dl4c/dl4c.github.io/callforpapers.md

 Workshop part of [ICLR 2025](http://iclr.cc).

-We invite original research paper submissions from a wide range of topics related to deep learning for code, including but not limited to:
+We invite original research paper submissions from any topic that is relevant to deep learning for code.
+This year, we specifically welcome submissions addressing recent challenges like

 * **Agentic Methods for Programming Tasks**
 Agents able to solve realistic coding tasks, such as solving GitHub issues or software developing tasks.